ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/redeployment.md

 Here's what should happen:

 - Git on your dev machine picks up on the SSH Git settings associated with the `dev`-side Git remote (covered at the start of the [previous article]({{< relref "deployment" >}}#ssh)), recognizes which SSH key to use to connect to the server, and prompts you for the key's password, if needed.
-- Your app is pushed to the server-side Git repo (SSH into the server and check that `git log` in `/home/laravel/repo/laravel.git` shows your app's latest commit history).
+- Your app is pushed to the serverside Git repo (SSH into the server and check that `git log` in `/home/laravel/repo/laravel.git` shows your app's latest commit history).
-- Pushing code to the server triggers the server-side `post-receive` hook.
+- Pushing code to the server triggers the serverside `post-receive` hook.
 - The `post-receive` script creates a new release directory under `/srv/www/laravel/releases/`, into which it copies the latest version of your app.
   The script then runs through each of the deployment steps covered in this and the previous article---you should be able to follow along as the script's standard output appears in your SSH session.
 - The previous version of your app should continue to be live during the 30-60 seconds that the `post-receive` script is executing.